amanchokshi/EMBERS/README.md

 We use reference data to detect satellite channels and it is much less noisy.
 For any given reference RF data file, we use it's corresponding chrono_ephem file.
 This gives us the raw data as well as all the satellite which we expect to be present in the given 30 minute observation.
 The chrono_ephem.json file containes the ephemeris for each of these satellites.

 We first smooth the rf data using a savgol filter, and interpolate it to a `1Hz` frequency to match the cadence of the chrono_ephem data.
 Choosing one satellite present in the data, we identify the temporal region of the rf data where we expect to see its signal.
+Let us call this the *window*.
 We now use a series of thresholding criteria to help identify the correct channel.

 #### Channel Filtering

 The following thresholds were used to identify the correct channel:

+* Arbitrary threshold
+* Window Occupancy
+* Center of Gravity
+* Noise floor
+* Altitude

+The peak signal in our data is `~ 30 dB` above the noise floor.
+We define an arbitrary threshold at `10 dB` and require that the maximum signal in a channel must exceed this value, if it contains a satellit.
+As our rf power array is sparsely populated with satellite signals, to first order, the median value of the data gives us an estimate of the noise floor.
+We calculate the Median Average Deviation [MAD] of our signal, and assign a multiple of this to be our noise cutoff.
+By default we use `10 * MAD` as our noise threshold, and demand that the signal at the edges of the *window* be below the noise threshold.
+This ensures that the satellite begins and ends within the expected region.
+A fractional occupancy of the window is computed by finding length of signal above the noise floor and dividing it by the window length.
+We require that `0.8 ≤ occupancy < 1.0`.
+By requiring that occupancy is less than `1.0`, we ensure that satellite passes longer than the window are not classified as potential channels.
+A center of gravity [CoG] method is used as a measure of how centrally distributed the data is.
+We require that the CoG be within `± 5 %` of the physical center of the window.
+The last criteria that the signal has to meet to be classified as a potential channel is altitude.
+Satellite passes near the horizon result in very weak signal, due to the beam shape of the antennas.
+By requiring that the ephemeris of satellites must exceed `20°` in altitude, we ensure that these beam edge effects don't effect our classification.

 ```
 cd ../sat_channels